DimonSmart/NotebookMcpServer/README.md

 # Notebook MCP Server

-A Model Context Protocol (MCP) server for managing key-value notebooks with persistent file storage.
+A Model Context Protocol (MCP) server for managing notebooks with pages of text and persistent file storage.

 ## Overview

-This MCP server provides tools for creating, viewing, updating, and managing key-value notebooks.
+This MCP server provides tools for creating, viewing, updating, and managing notebooks that store page/text pairs.
 Each notebook is stored as a separate JSON file, with thread-safe operations and proper concurrency control.

 ## Features

-- **Key-Value Storage**: Store and retrieve key-value pairs in named notebooks
+- **Page Storage**: Store and retrieve pages with text in named notebooks
 - **Persistent Storage**: Data is stored in JSON files for persistence
 - **Thread-Safe Operations**: Uses semaphores for concurrent access protection
 - **Separate Files**: Each notebook is stored in its own JSON file